CatAndCastle/WellOfMemories/README.md

 * video_bucket:
 S3 Bucket where intermediate files and the final videos will be stored
 * dynamo_table:
-DynamoDB table for storing data during rendering
+DynamoDB table for sharing data between lambda functions during rendering

 ## Lambda Functions ##